kennedysgarage/kennedysgarage/_posts/2011-04-11-wordpress-different-file-extensions.md

 comments: false
 ---

-<p>For what ever reason I had a difficult time find this solution.
-It seemed like most of the articles where out of date.
+<p>For whatever reason I had a difficult time find this solution.
+It seemed like most of the articles were out of date.
 Please let me know if you need any help.
 Just add this to your functions.php in your theme directory.</p>

 <h3>Upload .eps</h3>